 - Bored Tunnel: This contract with Seattle Tunnel Partners includes the bored section of the new SR 99 tunnel, the tunnel’s interior structures, and the operations buildings at each portal.
 Work began in 2011.

-- SR 99 Connections: Scheduled to begin in 2018, this contract will make the final connections between the tunnel’s portals and SR 99, necessary to open the tunnel to traffic.
+- SR 99 Connections: Beginning in early 2018, this contract will make the final connections between the tunnel’s portals and SR 99, necessary to open the tunnel to traffic.

 - South Access: Surface Street Connections: Scheduled to begin in 2019, this contract will complete surface street improvements near the tunnel’s south portal.